simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text_span.md

 **[Returns]**

 - `line_thickness_`: Union[int, Int]
-  - If a specified value is None, this interface returns 1 number.
+  - If the specified value is None, this interface returns 1 number.

 ## `SVGTextSpan` class docstring